At a Glance

 Three sections feature different styles and lot sizes.
 South Shore has estate homes and waterfront sites with custom and semi-custom builders – prices from $600k.
 Overlake will feature traditional single family homes.
 The Conservancy now building low maintenance, cottage style single family homes from the mid $200k.

-Towards the northern end of Lake Wylie at the intersection of Hwy 279 and Hwy 273, between the Catawba Creek inlet and the South Fork river.
+Towards the northern end of Lake Wylie at the intersection of NC Hwy 279 and NC Hwy 273, between the Catawba Creek inlet and the South Fork river.
 Adjacent to the Daniel Stowe Botanical Gardens.

 *school assignments subject to change

 Around the Block

 Besides the Daniel Stowe Botanical Gardens, McLean is just a short drive away from historic Belmont NC.
 Belmont’s popularity has exploded in recent years with it’s friendly, historic downtown atmosphere, restaurants and parks.
 Harbor Towne Marina is just around the corner providing locals a place to dock their boat.